Fairdealing, Missouri

-Fairdealing is an unincorporated community and census-designated place located in northeastern Ripley County in southeastern Missouri, United States.
+Fairdealing is an unincorporated community and census-designated place located in northeastern Ripley County and western Butler County in southeastern Missouri, United States.
 As of the 2020 census, the community had a population of 543.
 It is located along U.S. Route 160, approximately 16 mi southwest of Poplar Bluff.

 A post office has been in operation at Fairdealing since 1883.
 Several traditions attempt to explain the name.

+History

+On March 14, 2025, an EF3 tornado struck the community at EF2 strength, which caused damage to homes, trees, and power poles in the area.